ropensci/drake/README.md

 #> # ... with 145 more rows
 ```

-But you find mistakes.
-A lot.
+You may look back on your work and see room for improvement, but it's all good!
+The whole point of `drake` is to help you go back and change things quickly and painlessly.
 For example, we forgot to give our histogram a bin width.

 ``` r
 readd(hist)